- 1 Introduction

 Vehicles in Combat

 If a vehicle is being used in combat, one character is considered to be the “driver” of the vehicle.
-In the case of a self-driving vehicle, it is itself the “driver.”
+In the case of a self-driving vehicle, it is itself the “driver,” and operates on its own initiative roll.

 On the driver’s turn, that character may spend a bonus action to move the vehicle up to 90 feet of normal terrain and make simple turns.
 Alternatively, the driver may perform more complex activities (such as drifting, driving in reverse, etc.) or traverse any difficult terrain (at half speed) by using an action.